Minnesota takes a giant leap toward clean drinking water for all

 Combined, this money will allow for the replacement of a significant percentage of the estimated 100,000-plus lead service lines still in use in Minnesota.

-FMR seeks ensure adequate public investment in our state's water infrastructure — especially wastewater and drinking water investments that are critical to public health and environmental justice.
+FMR seeks to ensure adequate public investment in our state's water infrastructure — especially wastewater and drinking water investments that are critical to public health and environmental justice.
 By finally addressing these long-overdue upgrades, we can begin replacing these dangerous pipes and free up future resources for other investments in our natural resources.

 What exactly is in the bill?